 - Colloidal removal

 - Chill haze removal

 - Removal of microbial spoilage/ Reduction of microorganism (yeast, bacteria, mold)

 Protein stabilization and clarification are two critical steps to satisfying consumer expectations for a bright wine.
 While both steps prevent haze formation, one to remove heat sensitive proteins, the other suspended solids, the traditional commercial processes are typically carried out in consecutive phases adding labor, time and waste to the winemaking process.
-With Pall's new Oenofine XL Filtration System, wineries can now combine these operations into a single cost saving process step.
+With Pall's new Oenoflow PRO XL System with Oenofine Functionality Installed, wineries can now combine these operations into a single cost saving process step.

 Removing Contaminants when bottling wine is key to ensuring consistent product quality

 As cartridge filtration is the last process step prior to bottling, it is critical to ensure removal of particulates and microorganisms that can result in re-fermentation, turbidity and off-flavors post bottling.